zowe/docs-site/docs/user-guide/ze-profiles.md

 To hide a profile from the tree view, right-click the profile and select the **Hide Profile** option.

-To delete a profile from the tree view, right-click the profile and select the **Delete Profile** option.
+To delete a profile from your system, right-click the profile and select the **Delete Profile** option.

 ### Validating profiles